 A view of Mt.
 Bachelor from Dutchman Sno-Park.

 In general, the ski and snowshoe trails at Dutchman are pretty flat.
-We love that you can get such great views without having to hike uphill.
+However, some of them can be hilly, which can be tough if you aren’t used to it.

 That said, the lack of trees and high levels of exposure make this a less-than-ideal snow park for stormy days.
 So, try to choose a sunny and clear day!